The ExcursionPass travelling couple consult a map beside Neptune Fountain outside the Library of Congress

 Washington, D.C.

-A capital read through the systems behind its marble: legislation, research, records, representation and the public work of keeping institutions accountable.
+A capital read through the systems and arguments behind its marble: institutions and records by day, memorial architecture and public memory after dark.

 Neptune Fountain · ExcursionPass original generated visual

-1 field story3 civic institutions17:41 original audioEnglish first edition
+2 field stories3 civic institutions37:22 original audioEnglish first edition

 The capital beyond the postcard